anovos/anovos-docs/docs/anovos-modules-overview/data_transformer/index.md

 ### imputation_sklearn

-imputation_sklearn trains a sklearn imputer to handle missing values in numerical columns.
+The function "imputation_sklearn" trains a sklearn imputer to handle missing values in numerical columns.
 It learns how to impute the missing value of a sample using the rest of the samples.
-Two methods are supported: “KNN” and “regression”.
+Two methods are supported via this function: “KNN” and “regression”.

 “KNN” option trains a sklearn.impute.KNNImputer which is based on k-Nearest Neighbors algorithm.
 The missing values of a sample are imputed using the mean of its 5 nearest neighbors in the training set. “regression” option trains a sklearn.impute.IterativeImputer which models attribute to impute as a function of rest of the attributes and imputes using the estimation.
 Imputation is performed in an iterative way from attributes with fewest number of missing values to most.
 All the hyperparameters used in the above mentioned imputers are their default values.

 However, sklearn imputers are not scalable, which might be slow if the size of the input dataframe is large.
 Thus, an input sample_size (the default value is 500,000) can be set to control the number of samples to be used to train the imputer.
 If the total number of samples exceeds sample_size, the rest of the samples will be imputed using the trained imputer in a scalable manner.
+This is one of the way to demonstrate how Anovos has been designed as a scalable feature engineering library.

 - *spark*: Spark Session
 - *idf*
 - *list_of_cols*: "all" can be passed to include all numerical columns. "missing" can be used to only include numerical columns with any missing value.
 - *drop_cols*
-- *method_type*: "KNN", "regression".
+- *method_type*: "KNN" or "regression".
 "KNN" option trains a sklearn.impute.KNNImputer. "regression" option trains a sklearn.impute.IterativeImputer.
 - *sample_size*: Maximum rows for training the sklearn imputer
 - *pre_existing_model*: Boolean argument - True or False.
 True if imputation model exists already, False otherwise.
 - *model_path*: If pre_existing_model is True, this argument is path for referring the pre-saved model.
 If pre_existing_model is False, this argument can be used for saving the model.
 Default "NA" means there is neither pre-existing model nor there is a need to save one.